== √Flatland³ === wip

 But now that surveyors are able to measure much greater distances directly, the problem is becoming harder to ignore.

-Puncto visits renowned flatland mathematician Alicia Hex [-] with this issue.
+Puncto visits renowned flatland mathematician Alicia Hex [5] with this issue.

 They struggle for a while over this problem.
 They check measurements, equipment, etc. They do many tests in various configurations and learn some interesting facts, like that triangle angles always add to more than 180, never less; and that the amount of distortion has something to do with the triangle’s area, though the relationship seems complicated.

 Alicia starts thinking about coordinate systems.
-For any given chart of flatland, you can endow a coordinate system, $x^1$ and $x^2$.
-And for any given point $m$ in flatland, there should be able to take $\frac{\partial}{\partial x^1}$ and $\frac{\partial}{\partial x^2}$ and transform them to what that looks like near $m$ using a linear transformation.
-[TODO: more on this]
+For any given chart of flatland, you can endow a coordinate system, $(x, y)$ or $(L, \phi)$, etc. If your coordinate systems are smooth, small straight line segments in one coordinate system also look straight in another.
+So for any area around a given point $m$ in flatland , you should be able to transform them to what that looks like near $m$ in any other coordinate system using a linear transformation.

 So Puncto and Alicia begin the work of determining the empirical shape of $f(L)$.
 They do this by choosing a small angle that would consistently see measurable distortion, and measuring arcs of that angle at various radiuses.
 Because the distortion is rotationally symmetric, the choice of angle doesn’t matter.